perfana/perfana-docs/docs/demo.md

 ## Start a test

-The Perfana demo environment comes with a Jenkins instance preconfigured with a job that will trigger a Gatling script to execute a load test on [Afterburner](https://github.com/stokpop/afterburner), a springboot test application.
+The Perfana demo environment comes with a Jenkins instance preconfigured with a job that will trigger a Gatling script to execute a load test on two instances of [Afterburner](https://github.com/stokpop/afterburner), a springboot test application, deployed as `optimus-prime-fe` and `optimus-prime-be`.
 The job is configured to checkout the [perfana-gatling-afterburner](https://github.com/perfana/perfana-gatling-afterburner) repository and trigger the test via the [events-gatling-maven-plugin](https://github.com/stokpop/events-gatling-maven-plugin).
 When the job is started, this plugin will start sending meta data for the test, configured in the `pom.xml`, to Perfana.

-To start a test, go to [http://localhost:8090](http://localhost:8090), log in, click on the `perfana-gatling-afterburner` job and click `Build with paramaters`.
+To start a test, go to [http://localhost:8090](http://localhost:8090), log in, click on the `OptimusPrime` job and click `Build with parameters`.
 The following parameters can be set:

 * **system_under_test**: Use this paramater to se the System Under Test property in Perfana.
-Default is set to `Afterburner`
+Default is set to `OptimusPrime`
 * **gatlingRepo**: Repository containing the Gatling script
 * **gatlingBranch**: Branch to use
 * **workload**: workload to use in the test, corresponds to the [workload profiles in the pom.xml](https://github.com/perfana/perfana-gatling-afterburner/blob/master/pom.xml#L252)